 It’s almost June, so there’s a good chance your company is planning to apply a rainbow sheen to its logo or roll a Pride parade float out of storage soon.
-These visible forms of allyship are certainly important ways to signal support for the community.
-However, true, authentic LGBTQ+ allyship requires so much more — and is most impactful when it’s a year-round activity.
+These visible forms of allyship are certainly important ways to signal support for the community, especially in an era of anti-LGBTQ+ backlash.
+However, true, authentic LGBTQ+ allyship requires much more.

 This Pride month and every month, Tides encourages businesses to show up as authentic and unwavering allies to the LGBTQ+ community.
 Before your company debuts its new rainbow logo this June, we hope you’ll also consider these four approaches to ensure you’re doing so from a place of active and meaningful LGBTQ+ allyship: